Skip to main content

 Text embedding

-When you call the API, specify the text to embed and the model name in the request.
+To make an API request, specify the text to embed and the model to use.

 • OpenAI compatible API